John Burgoyne: Elopement

+Even the deaths of Lord Strange in 1771 and Lady Charlotte (Stanley) Burgoyne in 1776 did not loosen Burgoyne's ties to the Stanley family.
+Burgoyne acted as mentor and friend to Strange's son, Edward Smith-Stanley (later 12th Earl of Derby).
+Another cousin of his wife, Captain John Stanley, was made Burgoyne's aide-de-camp during the American Revolutionary War-including the Saratoga campaign-and when he was appointed Commander-in-Chief in Ireland.
+Poser argues this 'was also a way to repay the Stanley family for making his military and political career possible.'

 Seven Years War

 A month after the outbreak of the Seven Years' War, Burgoyne bought a commission in the 11th Dragoons.
 In 1758, he became captain and lieutenant-colonel in the Coldstream Guards.

 Raids on French coast and capture of Belle Île

 In 1758, he participated in several expeditions against the French coast.
 During this period he was instrumental in introducing light cavalry into the British Army.
 The two regiments then formed were commanded by George Augustus Eliott (afterwards Lord Heathfield) and Burgoyne.
 This was a revolutionary step, and Burgoyne was a pioneer in the early development of British light cavalry.
 Burgoyne admired independent thought amongst common soldiers, and encouraged his men to use their own initiative, in stark contrast to the established system employed at the time by the British army.

 In 1761, Burgoyne, as lieutenant-colonel-commandant of the sixteenth light dragoons, participated in the a British amphibious expedition to capture the French island of Belle Île off the Brittany coast.
 During the siege of the island's main citadel Le Palais, Burgoyne was entrusted with a negotiation for an exchange of prisoners.